 Photo Credit: Wikimedia Commons

 You’ll experience some crime, but should you take the recommended precautions and heed travel warnings, these incidents will be minimal.
-You’ll have a wonderful time in this Latin america country.
+You’ll have a wonderful time in this Latin American country.
 Many consider Costa Rica not only an excellent tourism destination but an ideal place to live, work, and retire as its one of the safest countries.

 Uruguay